A Reinforcement Learning Environment for Automatic Code Optimization in the MLIR Compiler: Experiments and Results

 \subsubsection{Hardware and Software Configurations}

-All experiments are performed on a multicore dual-socket node, each socket is a 14-core Intel(R) Xeon(R) CPU E5-2680 v4 @ 2.40GHz with 64 GB RAM total.
-The transformations are implemented using MLIR, built on LLVM release 18.
+We perform our evaluations on a multicore dual-socket node, each socket is a 14-core Intel(R) Xeon(R) CPU E5-2680 v4 @ \SI{2.40}{GHz} with \SI{64}{GB} RAM total.
+We use \NbNodes{} nodes identical to this one for the training.
+The transformations are implemented using MLIR, built on LLVM release 19.